erics273/learning-angular4-with-timely/02-history.md

 </div>
 ```

-The problem with this method is two-fold: XML is ugly
+The problem with this method is two-fold: XML is ugly and
-and programmers didn't seem to like it, and to
+programmers didn't seem to like it, and to transform XML
-transform XML into HTML usually requires learning yet
+into HTML usually requires learning yet another not-so-fun
-another not-so-fun language named XSLT.
-So, developers
+language named XSLT.
+So, developers went in search of a
-went in search of a different format for the data that
+different format for the data that they could use and
-they could use and found it in JSON.
-They could use
+found it in JSON.
+They could use just regular old
-just regular old JavaScript to use the data in JSON to
+JavaScript to use the data in JSON to create new entries
-create new DOM with the received information.
-But,
+in the DOM with the received information.
+But, that, too
-that, too became arduous and boring.
+became arduous and boring.

 When confronted with arduous and boring tasks, most
-programmers will fight the icky feeling by creating
+programmers will fight that icky feeling by creating
 something new to help them with their problems.
 Most
 had used some sort of server-side templating language
 like